Rock of Ages

 A character uses “I have an enormous penis” to test a microphone before auditions take place at the club.

 On their first date, Sherrie is shy and Drew says there’s no pressure – they are just two friends.
 Sherrie agrees.
-Lonnie, eavesdropping, winces at the mistake and observes that the inner Sherrie feels very differently in a fantasy sequence, we see Sherrie suddenly become her sexed-up inner self and mime having sex with Drew (“You’re so good / when we make love it’s understood”) but then the fantasy ends and she becomes innocent Sherrie again.
+Lonnie, eavesdropping, winces at the mistake and observes that the inner Sherrie feels very differently in a fantasy sequence.
+We see Sherrie suddenly become her sexed-up inner self and, through choreography, suggests her sexual attraction to Drew (“You’re so good / when we make love it’s understood”) but then the fantasy ends and she becomes innocent Sherrie again.

 Stacee’s band hates him, Lonny admits.
 “But stars are undeniable.
 Like herpes.”